 - Read: 10 MB/s, 100 times/s

 You can calculate the number of shards needed based on the traffic.
 If the data traffic exceeds the read and write capabilities, split the Shard in time to increase the number of Shards, so as to achieve greater read and write capabilities.
-If data traffic is far less than the maximum read and write capabilities of the partition, it is recommended that you merge the partitions to reduce the number of partitions, and save the zoning costs.
+If data traffic is far less than the maximum read and write capabilities of the partition, we recommend that you merge the partitions to reduce the number of partitions, and save the zoning costs.

 For example, if you have two Shards in readwrite status, and provide 10MB/s of data writting in maximum.
-But data-writing traffic has reached to 14MB, it is recommended to split one of the Shards so that the number of readwrite Shards reaches three.
-If data-writing traffic is only 3MB/s, then one Shard should meet the needs, it is recommended that you merge two Shards.
+But data-writing traffic has reached to 14MB, we recommended to split one of the Shards so that the number of readwrite Shards reaches three.
+If data-writing traffic is only 3MB/s, then one Shard meet the needs, we recommend that you merge two Shards.

 - When writing logs, if the API consistently reports 403 or 500 error, refer to Logstore CloudMonitor metrics to view the traffic and status code and determine whether you need to increase the number of shards.

 - For read/write operations that exceed a shard’s service capacities, the system will attempt to provide the needed services, but the service quality cannot be ensured.